MushroomObserver/developer-startup/README.md

 - $ script/server

-- Go to http://localhost:3000 in a browser
+- Go to http://localhost:3000 in a browser (note: one developer reports that port-forwarding required use of port 5656 instead of 3000)

 Create a user in the new instance of MO
 ---------------------------------------